 ObamaCare Microchip Implants and You: The Reality of RFID

-If Americans are going to get microchips implanted in them, it mostly likely won’t be a government forced project.
-It would likely be something we do of our own free will.
-Health benefits aside, shove in enough Apps, a social media platform o connect with friends, 5% back on soft drinks, some frequent flier miles, and other conveniences into a microchip, and it’s not too far fetched to see Americans paying top dollar for a premium RFID implant.
+If Americans are going to get microchips implanted in them, it mostly likely won’t be a government-forced project.
+It would probably be something we do of our own free will.
+Health benefits aside, shove in enough Apps, a social media platform to connect with friends, 5% back on soft drinks, some frequent flier miles, and other conveniences into a microchip, and it’s not too far-fetched to see Americans paying top-dollar for a premium RFID implant.

 All of the above being said, implanting microchips isn’t something ObamaCare does or can do.
 ObamaCare is a law that anyone can pick up and read.
 The law clearly discusses data collection in general, but makes no mention of mandatory implants or data collection from implants.
 End of story.

 If, at some point, a bill is being proposed that does “force” RFID chips,we urge all of you to stand up and say something.
 Until that date, we urge you to spread the truth.